Deep-Symmetry/beat-link/README.md

 ### Getting Device Details

-To find some kinds of information, like which device is the tempo master, how many beats of a track have been played, or how many beats until the next cue point in the track, you need to have beat-link create a virtual player on the network, which causes the other players to send it status updates directly, containing such details.
+To find some kinds of information, like which device is the tempo master, how many beats of a track have been played, or how many beats there are until the next cue point in a track, you need to have beat-link create a virtual player on the network.
+This causes the other players to send detailed status updates directly to beat-link, so it can track this information for you.

 ```java
 import org.deepsymmetry.beatlink.VirtualCdj;